menu

 Security tools used by SOC teams

-A modern SOC needs to be abreast with all the latest security tools to assure smooth functioning.
+A modern SOC needs to be abreast with all the latest security tools to ensure smooth functioning.
 Traditional tools used in SOC are:

-Advanced SOCs have advanced their stint with next-generation tools, specifically SIEMs, which provide advanced behavioral analytics, machine learning, and threat-hunting capabilities with built-in automated incident response.
+Advanced SOCs have advanced their stint with next-generation tools, specifically SIEMs.
+These tools provide advanced behavioral analytics, machine learning, and threat-hunting capabilities with built-in automated incident response.
 Modern security tools and technologies allow SOC teams to promptly and efficiently find and combat cyber threats.

 Security Operation Centre ( SOC ) process